-- A. Final grading of any type of development to be used for construction of any structure shall conform to the requirements of IBC section 1805. - B. Provisions to control drainage runoff shall be constructed as part of final grading of any development.
-Drainage runoff control provisions shall be adequate to prevent any surface or subsurface drainage water from flowing or being conveyed onto an adjacent lot or parcel. - C. Any subdivision lot or parcel in the city to be used for construction of any building shall be graded in such a manner that the finish grade within three feet (3') of any lot line, subdivision boundary and parcel boundary comply with the following requirements: - 1.
+- C. Grading Permit Application shall include a preliminary stormwater analysis for all earthwork activities. - D. Grading plans shall include existing and proposed contours as 1-foot intervals.
+If existing slopes exceed 10 percent contours intervals may be reduced with approval from the City Engineer.
+Where applicable Base Flood Elevations shall be shown on the grading plans. - E. Grading permit applications shall include erosion and sediment control plans prepared by a certified plan designer.
+Certification must be through the City of Boise or another comparable program. - F. Final grading of any type of development to be used for construction of any structure shall conform to the requirements of IBC section 1805. - G. Provisions to control drainage runoff shall be constructed as part of final grading of any development.
+Drainage runoff control provisions shall be adequate to prevent any surface or subsurface drainage water from flowing or being conveyed onto an adjacent lot or parcel. - H. Any subdivision lot or parcel in the city to be used for construction of any building shall be graded in such a manner that the finish grade within three feet (3') of any lot line, subdivision boundary and parcel boundary comply with the following requirements: - 1.
 Match the grade of the ground of the adjacent lot or parcel at the lot line or parcel boundary; and - 2.
 Finished grade of the ground sloped no steeper than two horizontal to one vertical (2:1); or - 3.
-Construct a permanent retaining wall so the ground within three feet (3') of the lot line, subdivision boundary and parcel boundary comply with subsections C1 and C2 of this section. - D. Permit requirements for retaining walls shall comply with IBC section 105.
+Construct a permanent retaining wall so the ground within three feet (3') of the lot line, subdivision boundary and parcel boundary comply with subsections C1 and C2 of this section. - I. Permit requirements for retaining walls shall comply with IBC section 105.
+A building permit for retaining walls four feet in height and greater will be required prior to approval of the grading permit.